pixscapegames/pixscape-runtime/RUNTIME_API_SUPPORT_POLICY.md

 > **`INTERNAL`** includes replaceable Runtime machinery.
 Some internal types remain
 > Java-public for technical or first-party integration reasons, but they are not compatibility
 > contracts and may change between releases.
 >
+> Scene loading defines a resource-readiness boundary.
+Direct scene dependencies and Runtime
+> Availability resources are acquired and prepared before `SceneLoadPhase.READY`.
+Normal gameplay
+> does not implicitly load undeclared resources after READY.
+Deferred platform transport during
+> loading, including GWT delivery, does not change this guarantee.
+>
 > High-level convenience does not remove expert access.
 Use the highest-level API that meets the
 > need, and cross into the expert layer deliberately when lower-level control is required.